The Travelers Companies Inc. (TRV) Shares Down Despite Recent Market Volatility

 TRV’s Market Performance

-TRV’s stock has seen a -3.42% decrease for the week, with a -10.49% drop in the past month and a -12.46% fall in the past quarter.
-The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 2.23% for The Travelers Companies Inc. The simple moving average for the last 20 days is -4.58% for TRV stock, with a simple moving average of -4.72% for the last 200 days.
+TRV stock saw a decrease of 1.66% in the past week, with a monthly decline of -8.03% and a quarterly a decrease of -9.88%.
+The volatility ratio for the week is 1.82%, and the volatility levels for the last 30 days are 2.38% for The Travelers Companies Inc. (TRV).
+The simple moving average for the last 20 days is -1.04% for TRV stock, with a simple moving average of -3.17% for the last 200 days.

 Analysts’ Opinion of TRV